tychonievich/cso1-s2022/markdown/lab00-ssh-ed.md

 title: SSH and Editors
 ...

-This pseudo-lab is to be done on your own prior to the first lab.
+This pseudo-lab is to be done on your own.
+There are no lab meetings for this lab.
-There is no check-off or other grade process for this pseudo-lab.
+There is no check-off or other grade process for this lab.

 # SSH